laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 the operation, maintenance and repair of all kinds of products.
 PTC says it's "like Facetime, with augmented reality superpowers for industrial settings."

+## Designer

+#### Autodesk

+- [Autodesk](https://adsknews.autodesk.com/views/COVID-19) - Autodesk is a software corporation that develops multiple solutions, including software for digital media and design.
+Until May 31, customers can get Extended Access Program and free access to selected Autodesk products and services.

+#### Affinity

+- [Affinity Designer](https://affinity.serif.com/en-gb/supporting-the-creative-community/) - Professional photo editing, vector graphic design and desktop publishing apps for Mac, Windows and iPad.90-day free trial and 50% discounted pricing is done in the hope that this will make life a little easier for people who rely on creative software to make a living.

+#### Promo

+- [Promo.com](https://promo.com/for/covid-19-smb-hub) - It is a video creation platform for businesses and agencies.
+They help  users to create loads of visual content and unlimited videos to promote anything they want.
+5 Free Videos until June 2020.
+#####

+#### Adobe

+- [Adobe Creative Cloud](https://www.adobe.com/covid-19-response/program-changes.html) - Adobe provides everyone with everything they need to design and deliver exceptional digital experiences.
+Free Creative Cloud Student Subscription Until May 31st.
+#####

+#### Looka
+- [Looka](https://looka.com/) - Looka is an AI-powered logo maker that provides business owners with a quick and affordable way to create a beautiful brand.
+Free logo to those starting a business after COVID-19-related layoffs.
+This deal is designed to help people who are starting a business after losing their job to COVID-19-related layoffs, with a focus on individuals coming from the aviation, hospitality, retail, and service industries.
+It will be active until the end of April 2020.
+#####
+#### Shutterstock
+- [Shutterstock](https://www.shutterstock.com/explore/covid19-resources) - Free photos, images, and videos.

 ## Education

 #### PTC